[Skip to Content]

 • Makeup plot showing who wears what makeup when.

-• What are some of your responsibilities as a makeup designer?
+• What are some of your responsibilites in your field?

-• How did the director's concept influence your designs?
+• How did the director's concept influence your work?

-• How did the style of the play affect your designs?
+• How did the style of the play affect your work?

-• If the show was realized, did you struggle in unifying the director's concept across all areas of design?
+• If the production was realized, what challenges did you face in unifying the director's concept across all areas of your work?

 • What research did you do to arrive at the final makeup look?